 Mid-Point of Meeting

-(Around 7:30, copy/paste the Venmo information below into the chat feature and say)
+(Around 7:30, copy/paste the Venmo information and our meeting website URL below into the chat feature and say)

 VENMO: If you would like to make a donation to the group to help cover administrative costs, such as Zoom membership, you can find our Venmo information in the chat feature.